Given an unsorted integer array nums

 Output: 1

-The simplest approach is to iterate through positive integers starting from 1 and check for the presence of each integer in the array.
-This approach has a time complexity of O(n*m) where n is the length of the array and m is the missing positive integer.
+The most straightforward approach is to iterate from 1 and check for the presence of each positive integer in the array.
+This continues until we find the first missing positive integer.

 def first_missing_positive_naive(nums):